 The Top 11 Most Haunted Places In Chennai

 So this is about an entire colony established by a Portuguese businessman De Monte if you’re looking for ghost places in Chennai.
 He lived an unhappy life with his mentally ill wife.
 His son also died under unknown circumstances.
-The entire colony does not have a single light and is definitely the scariest among most haunted places in Chennai.
+The entire colony does not have a single light and is definitely the spookiest among scary houses in Chennai.

 Spooky occurrence: The colony is visited by Mr De Monte often.
 People have seen him walking under the moon, opening the locks, closing the doors and resting around on his rocking chair.

 Considered to be amongst the top haunted places in Chennai, this bridge was initially built to connect fishermen to the sea.
 It could not stand the waves, broke down and has been left to ruin since then.
-A favored shooting spot in the daylight, it becomes a morning walk park for the citizens of the paranormal world and one of the most horror places in chennai.
+A favored shooting spot in the daylight, it becomes a morning walk park for the citizens of the paranormal world.

 Spooky occurrence: The fishermen assert that they have heard women screaming at night – women who were allegedly raped and murdered here, a few years ago.